-Pet Dental Care in Bangor, ME
+in Bangor, ME

-Your veterinarian will examine your pet’s oral health as part of the yearly physical exam.
-Depending on the level of dental disease, they may recommend a dental prophylaxis (cleaning and preventative care).
-Dental cleanings are an anesthetic procedure that require a day-long stay here at the clinic.
-The actual cleaning procedure includes:
+Your veterinarian will examine your pet’s teeth and gums as part of their annual physical exam.
+Depending on the level of dental disease present, they may recommend dental prophylaxis (cleaning and preventative care).
+Dental cleanings are an anesthetic procedure requiring a day-long stay here at our clinic.

 • Ultrasonic scaling